Terbutaline for Slowing Preterm Labor

 - Headache and dizziness.

 - Nausea, vomiting, and diarrhea.

 - Nervousness or tremor (such as unsteady, shaky hands).

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)

 What To Think About

 If terbutaline treatment is effective, its effect typically lasts no more than 48 hours.
-Long-term treatment is not advised (based on the risk of serious side effects), nor is it effective.1
+Long-term treatment is not advised (based on the risk of serious side effects) and is not effective.1

 - The risks of treatment with terbutaline must be weighed against the benefit of delaying birth.